MonsterDruide1/ArduinoTAS/README.md

 #### Compiling this Project

-First of all, you need a Linux VM (for example in [VirtualBox](https://www.virtualbox.org/), tested with Ubuntu).
+First of all, you need a Linux machine or a Linux VM (for example in [VirtualBox](https://www.virtualbox.org/), tested with Ubuntu).
 Here you need to install the [ArduinoIDE](https://www.arduino.cc/download_handler.php?f=/arduino-1.8.10-linux64.tar.xz).
-Next, you edit the makefile and insert your installation dir at ARDUINO_PATH (keep the additions at the end to let it point to the correct dir).
+Next, clone this repository and edit the Makefile at `./Arduino/Makefile` and insert your installation path at ARDUINO_PATH (keep the additions at the end to let it point to the correct dir).

-After every restart of the Linux VM you need to extend the $PATH-Variable by running the following command: `sudo export $PATH=(your ArduinoIDE-Installation-dir)/hardware/tools/avr/bin/:$PATH` (also look if it points to an existing directory).
+Either add `PATH=$PATH:(your ArduinoIDE-Installation-dir)/hardware/tools/avr/bin/` to your `~/.bashrc` or run `export PATH=(your ArduinoIDE-Installation-dir)/hardware/tools/avr/bin/:$PATH` every time you reboot.

 Now you should be ready to rock.
-Open a terminal window in the `Arduino`-subdirectory, type `make`, and hit enter to compile.
+Open a terminal window in the `Arduino` subdirectory, type `make`, and hit enter to compile.
 If all goes well, the printout in the terminal will let you know it finished the build!
 Follow the directions on flashing `Joystick.hex` onto your Arduino, which can be found below.

 #### Flashing it onto the Arduino Uno